Faiz-C/VersatileEngine/README.md

 The sound byte used for the sound showcase come from yummie on freesound.org and can be found here: https://freesound.org/people/yummie/sounds/410574

 # Additional Information
-Nearly finished the VersatileEngine, now working easily usable with a single class instead of having to build it yourself.
+Nearly finished the VersatileEngine, now easily usable with a single class instead of having to build it yourself.
 The engine will be updated and refined more over time as I get time to update it.
 For now, enjoy this library I made to help you develop games in java.